 Within the blood cancer community, some people will be at a higher risk and some will be lower risk, depending on their individual circumstances.
 For example, someone who has recently had a stem cell transplant might be at a higher risk than someone with a slow-growing chronic condition who isn’t currently having treatment.

 That’s why it’s so important to talk to your healthcare team about your individual level of risk.
-They won’t be able to tell you your exact chances of getting seriously ill with coronavirus, but they can talk to you about what they think would be sensible precautions for you to take, and how strictly you might want to shield.
+They won’t be able to tell you your exact chances of getting seriously ill with coronavirus, but they can talk to you about what you can do to protect yourself.

-When shielding guidelines keep changing, or are communicated without much explanation, it can get confusing and difficult to think about what's best for you.
+When national guidelines keep changing, or are communicated without much explanation, it can get confusing and difficult to think about what's best for you.

-It’s important to remember that these are guidelines.
-They are intended to be informative, to guide clinical teams and patients, but not to dictate what individual people should do.
+It’s important to remember that guidelines are intended to be informative, to guide clinical teams and patients, but not to dictate what individual people do.

-The information above, along with national shielding guidelines, can help you understand your risk to some extent.
+The information above, along with the national guidelines about who's at high risk, can help you understand your risk to some extent.
 But everyone with blood cancer is different.

-Choosing to shield, and how you shield, is a personal decision, affected by more than just your level of risk.
-There are many things that may affect your decisions about shielding:
+Choosing to take extra precautions is a personal decision, affected by more than just your level of risk.
+There are many things that may affect your decisions about this:

 - your understanding of your level of risk

-- the mental and practical impact of shielding
+- the mental and practical impact of the measures you're considering

 - your personal feelings about what risks you are willing to take.